Kristina-Pianykh/iot_distributed_event_processing/README.md

 The services are set up with logging.
 It is essential that the applications are launched on all Respberry Pi devices for the service to start sending data.
 Otherwise, it will be stuck in an infinite loop of waiting for the devices specified in the config to start first.

 ![5.jpeg](./documentation/5.jpeg "Connecting")

+## Problems

+1. The most obvious issue is the armv7 architecture on the Raspberry Pi 4 devices that were available to us.
+Most (if not all) libraries and packages needed to set up the environment for our application are not available as pre-built binaries for this type of architecture and, for this reason, all of the subdependencies, required for a certain library, have to be built and/or compiled from scratch.
+That not only led to enormous image build times, but also called for additional installation of required compilers.
+2. The choice of an event processing engine was made too lightly.
+While it was initially agreed on testing out Siddhi and its original Java implementation might have played out nicer, its Python wrapper is extremely outdated (last update dated 2019) and pooorly packaged (no dependency management in the project, no version tracking).
+Our current implementation features the FastAPI HTTP server (in Python) tightly coupled with the Siddhi application and in the presence of the Python wrapper for Siddhi, itwas decided to go with Python.
+To get PySiddhi to work 4 years since its last update with no version tracking of the library's subdependancies, a lot of work had to be done to set up the environment and resolve multiple version conflicts (see the [Dockerfile for the respective service](https://github.com/Kristina-Pianykh/esp32_event_processing/blob/main/server/Dockerfile)).
+An alternative (and perhaps a better) solution would have been decoupling the HTTP server and the Siddhi application and have them both in Java.
+Another option would be pivoting to an alternative engine (e.g. [Kafka](https://kafka.apache.org/) or [Arroyo](https://www.arroyo.dev/)).

 ## Installation Guide (Smartwatches, out of scope)